 According to online sources there were only 38 GT-Fours taxed and in use on UK road in the second quarter of 2017.
 These include the ST185 and ST205 models, so there are less than two dozen of these cars in still use, making this an increasingly rare car.

 These cars command a handsome premium.
 There are lots of standard Celicas still on the road, which is a testament to their build quality, but they aren’t worth an awful lot.
 However, this turbocharged monster is becoming increasingly desirable in the UK and Europe and the prices seem to be steadily rising.
-The car is priced very attractively at £7,450.

 This is a rare car and they are fast becoming desirable modern classics.
 Very few were ever made, of which only a small number were imported to the UK, and of that small number some have been modified beyond recognition, and some are no longer on the road.
 So if you are in the market for one of these astonishing Japanese rally cars for the road, look no further.